 Prayas is a micro-finance and social development NGO established in 1997.
 It’s vision is to have a more sustainable and equal society through social activities in villages and providing funds to women in rural Gujarat to start their businesses.
-They established centers in different towns of Gujarat starting from Bhabra – a small village located in east Gujarat.
-This is where they also started local projects to increase awareness on social issues like – importance of education, marriages, maternal healthcare, etc. They collaborated with the Indian government to work on healthcare projects to spread awareness on AIDS, that lead to reduction in AIDS cases over a 5-year period.
+They established centres in different towns of Gujarat starting from Bhabra – a small village located in east Gujarat.
+This is where they also started local projects to increase awareness on social issues like – the importance of education, marriages, maternal healthcare, etc. They collaborated with the Indian government to work on healthcare projects to spread awareness on AIDS, that lead to the reduction in AIDS cases over a 5-year period.

 As part of such social projects, Prayas collaborated with an organization named Child Fund 12 years ago.
 ChildFund strives to ensure that deprived, excluded, and vulnerable children have the capacity to improve their lives and become young adults, parents, and leaders who inspire lasting and positive change in their communities.
 They work in collaboration with 50 NGO’s across India to deliver on this dream.
 Prayas is one of them and has social programs at 8 villages of Gujarat.

 They have been conducting 2 major programs –